-About FabFilter Pro-Q 3
+About FabFilter Pro-Q 4

-Since its original release in 2009, FabFilter Pro-Q has become the trusted workhorse EQ plug-in for many engineers and producers around the world, widely praised for its superb workflow, excellent sound quality and extensive feature set.
-With version 3, we're bringing Pro-Q to a new level, introducing features like dynamic EQ, surround/immersive audio support up to Dolby Atmos 9.1.6, per-band mid/side processing, and much more.
+Since its original release in 2009, FabFilter Pro-Q has become the trusted workhorse EQ plug-in for many engineers and producers around the world, widely praised for its workflow, sound quality and feature set.
+With version 4, we're bringing exciting new features to Pro-Q, introducing spectral dynamics, the instance list, EQ Sketch, vintage saturation and much more.

-FabFilter Pro-Q 3 gives you the highest possible sound quality, a complete feature set, and a gorgeous, intelligent interface that is designed to help you get 'that' sound quickly and easily.
+FabFilter Pro-Q 4 gives you the highest possible sound quality, a complete feature set, and a gorgeous, intelligent interface that is designed to help you get 'that' sound quickly and easily.

-New in version 3
+New in version 4

-At first glance, FabFilter Pro-Q 3 looks quite similar to its predecessor.
+At first glance, FabFilter Pro-Q 4 looks quite similar to its predecessor.
 But looks are deceiving!
-Of course, the clean design and intelligence of Pro-Q 2 is still present, but a lot of exciting new functionality has been added to improve your sound and workflow:
+Of course, the clean design and intelligence of Pro-Q 3 is still present, but a lot of exciting new functionality has been added to improve both sound and workflow: